-Infersync vs Monday: engineering-specific operations or general project management?
+Infersync vs Monday: engineering-specific autopilot or general project management?

-Monday.com is the most flexible general-purpose work platform on the market — sales pipelines, marketing campaigns, HR onboarding, IT tickets all live well there.
-Infersync is the opposite: a tightly focused operational OS for engineering teams running on GitHub.
+Monday.com is the most flexible general-purpose work platform on the market, with sales pipelines, marketing campaigns, HR onboarding, and IT tickets all living well there.
+Infersync is the opposite: a tightly focused autopilot for engineering teams of humans and AI agents running on GitHub.
 If your team's bottleneck is cross-functional coordination, Monday wins.
-If it's engineering-specific cost, capacity, and AI execution, Infersync wins.
+If it's engineering-specific cost, availability, and AI execution, Infersync wins.

 Where Monday is the right call